VCCRI/XGSA/README.md

 Introduction
 ------------

-XGSA is an R package that facilitates cross(X)-species Gene Set Analysis as described in - XGSA: a statistical method for cross species gene set analysis, 2016, Djordjevic D, Ho JWK, Kusumi K, Bioinformatics i1 - i9, doi: 10.1093/bioinformatics/btw428
+XGSA is an R package that facilitates cross(X)-species Gene Set Analysis as described in - XGSA: a statistical method for cross species gene set analysis, 2016, Djordjevic D, Ho JWK, Kusumi K, Bioinformatics, DOI: 10.1093/bioinformatics/btw428

 XGSA accesses Ensembl through the Biomart portal to automatically deal with homology mapping between species.
-Because of that we use Ensembl IDs to represent our genes.
+Because of this we use Ensembl IDs to represent our genes.
+Ensembl / Biomart occassionally goes down.
+This can result in strange errors such as "Extra content at the end of the document".
+You can check the status of the Ensembl web services here <https://wtsi-status.blogspot.com.au/> and here <http://www.ensembl.info/blog/category/web/web-status/> .
+Currently the only solution is to wait for Ensembl to come fully back online and try again.

 XGSA was written by Djordje Djordjevic - <d.djordjevic@victorchang.edu.au>